sequoiaheightsms/sequoiaheightsms/README.md

 ## Getting Started

-To engage with Sequoia Heights MS LLC's technology:
+To engage with SequoiaIT LLC's technology:

 1. **Explore Repositories:** Browse our GitHub repositories for projects, documentation, and code demonstrating our commitment to agricultural and governmental IT solutions.
 2. **Clone or Fork:** Clone or fork repositories to adapt our projects to fit your unique needs.